I can't believe it's not butter. Well... it is, just with some grabs added in.

 A Double Tail Grab means grabbing the tail of your board with both hands.

 A Seatbelt however, is grabbing the tail of your board with only your front hand, which is your left hand if you're regular and your right hand if you're goofy.
 These difficult grabs help stretch your body into different positions that you are not used to.

 Hot Tip - Ben Dover.
 Remember to bend the knees, not the back.

 A nose grab is grabbing the nose of your board with your front hand, the left hand if you are regular and right hand if you are a goof ball.
 Just remember, grabbing the nose is significantly harder than grabbing the tail, because you have to move your weight a lot further forward while riding downhill.
 Just like small undies, it's an uncomfortable feeling.

 Hot Tip - Speed kills man!
 Find a flat hill to practice these first and go slow.
 You might have to force yourself to do it, but don’t be afraid to fall.

 Step 4) Get Creative.

 As you improve, get creative and add grabs to your butters.
 A good one to start with is grabbing your tail with your back hand and grab or just touch the toeside edge with your front hand.
 Let your imagination run wild, grabbing nose, tail, toeside, heelside or even the highback of your bindings.
-These exercises get you used to exaggerating your weight over the ends of your board.
+These exercises get you used to exaggerate your weight over the ends of your board.